This post is also available in: Italian

 Red was the first colour to be identified by name in almost all primitive languages.
 Historically, true bright red has always been derived from rare and costly sources.
 Throughout the Middle Ages, Vermillion was even more expensive than Ultramarine, which was made of crushed lapis lazuli.

-Red-loving people are active people rather than passive, sporting rather than sedentary.
+Red-loving people are active and sporting people rather than sedentary.
 Positive red feelings are expressed through warmth, friendship, excitement, and passion.
-This colour imbalance could leads to less physical activity and continued fatigue, and may indicate your lack of understanding, feelings of unworthiness, and explosive anger, resentment, and aggression.
-On the negative side, this colour imbalance may reflect greed, cruelty, and irritability.
+This colour could leads to less physical activity and continued fatigue, and may indicate your lack of understanding, feelings of unworthiness, and explosive anger, resentment, and aggression.

 For most of us, the use of red in home decoration can be frightening.
 But, like a strong spice, red can improve the flavour of a room as long as it doesn’t take over completely.
 Red accents will become the focal point of an otherwise neutral room.
 Red-toned colours can make a large space warmer and more intimate.
 Red decorations will bring a touch of warmth and vitality to a room of cool colours.
 In combination with blue and deep greens, red will add a sense of playfulness and energy.
 Cool fresh colours can balance hot, exciting red.